CLASSIC JAPANESE LITERATURE

 A solid knowledge of Japanese political and social history from the X to XII century.
 Good command of classical and modern Japanese.

-Students will be expected to develop translation skills (expecially from modern and classical Japanese) and sharpen their ability to apply philological and critical arguments to selected pieces of the Makura no sōshi.
-They will also learn how to conduct bibliographic research and how to write a brief academic essay on the topics discussed during the lessons.
-For this purpose the teacher will explain how to use several databases and websites of national and international libraries.
-Teacher will also guide students to the gradual process of writing academic essays and to the correct use of editorial rules.
+Students will be expected to develop translation skills (especially from modern and classical Japanese) and refine their ability to apply philological and critical arguments to selected passages of The Makura no sōshi.
+They will also learn how to conduct bibliographic research and how to write a brief academic essay on the topics discussed in the class.
+To this end, the instructor will explain how to use various databases and websites of national and international libraries.
+The instructor will also guide students through the gradual process of writing academic essays and to the correct application of editorial guidelines.

 - Gergana, Ivanova (2018).
 Unbinding the Pillow Book.
 The Many Lives of a Japanese Classic.
 New York: Columbia University Press.